funRiceGenes/funRiceGenes.github.io/_posts/OS/S/2015-01-20-OsSUT5~OsSUT5Z.md

     + __OsSUT1__, __OsSUT5~OsSUT5Z__, [Transport activity of rice sucrose transporters OsSUT1 and OsSUT5](http://www.ncbi.nlm.nih.gov/pubmed?term=Transport activity of rice sucrose transporters OsSUT1 and OsSUT5%5BTitle%5D), Expression of OsSUT1 and OsSUT5 resulted in sucrose-dependent currents that were analyzed by two-electrode voltage clamping
     + __OsSUT1__, __OsSUT5~OsSUT5Z__, [Transport activity of rice sucrose transporters OsSUT1 and OsSUT5](http://www.ncbi.nlm.nih.gov/pubmed?term=Transport activity of rice sucrose transporters OsSUT1 and OsSUT5%5BTitle%5D), In conclusion, differences in transport activity between OsSUT1 and OsSUT5 indicate that type II SUTs have a range of transport activities that are tuned to their function in the plant
     + __OsSUT1__, __OsSUT5~OsSUT5Z__, [Transport activity of rice sucrose transporters OsSUT1 and OsSUT5](http://www.ncbi.nlm.nih.gov/pubmed?term=Transport activity of rice sucrose transporters OsSUT1 and OsSUT5%5BTitle%5D), Transport activity of rice sucrose transporters OsSUT1 and OsSUT5
+    + __OsSUT1__, __OsSUT5~OsSUT5Z__, [Phloem loading in rice leaves depends strongly on the apoplastic pathway](http://www.ncbi.nlm.nih.gov/pubmed?term=Phloem loading in rice leaves depends strongly on the apoplastic pathway%5BTitle%5D),  Cross sections of the GUS transgenic plant showed that the signals of OsSUT1 and OsSUT5 occurred in the phloem companion cells

 [//]: # * **Key figures**